aws-samples/semantic-search-using-amazon-aurorapg-pgvector-and-amazon-bedrock/README.md

-## Build a semantic search application leveraging pgvector for Aurora PostgreSQL and Amazon Bedrock
+## Build a Semantic Search Application leveraging pgvector for Aurora PostgreSQL and Amazon Bedrock

 ### Use Case